labsyspharm/cylinter/docs/_includes/exec.md

 # Pipeline execution

-To run CyLinter, point the tool at a previously-formatted input directory using the following command:
+Run CyLinter by pointing the tool at a formatted input directory using the following command:

 ``` bash
 cylinter --module (optional) <input_dir_path>
 ```

 * Without passing --module, the pipeline starts by default at the first module `getSingleCellData`.
 Passing a module name will cause the pipeline to start from the specified module.
-In that case, the program will look for cached parquet files (compressed csv files) from the immediately preceding module stored in the `checkpoints` subdirectory of the top-level output directory specified in the corresponding input directory's YAML configuration file.
+In those cases, the program will look for cached parquet files from the immediately preceding module stored in the `checkpoints` subdirectory of the top-level output directory specified by the corresponding input directory's YAML configuration file.
-  * For example, running the pipeline with `cylinter --module selectROIs <input_dir_path>` will start the pipeline at the region of interest (ROI) section module and run all subsequent modules until the user terminates the program.
+  * For example, running the pipeline with `cylinter --module selectROIs <input_dir_path>` will start the pipeline at the region of interest (ROI) section module and run successive modules until the user elects to terminate the program.